clp-research/clemcore/docs/logging_and_scoring.md

 dialogue history.
 Also remember that when there are two LLMs playing at once, each will have its own dialogue history, which may be different!
 That's why, for debugging purposes, only looking at `interactions.json` is not enough, because it may not reflect exactly what the LLMs consumed and output.

+See [Transcripts](#transcripts) for a more accessible way to inspect episode interactions.
 ## Custom Actions
 You can record any kind of action that is specific to your game, to show it in the interaction transcripts and/or to use it for game-specific scoring.